kilna/exitpoint/README.md

 For an example of a backgrounded process that we don't care about the exit, see [examples/background](examples/background).

-### CMD options

-You can prefix your docker CMD with the following to determine how the command will be run:

-* `--bg` or `-b` - Run the command in the background, ignore its exit with regard to triggering exitpoint.
-* `--wait` or `-w` - Run the command in the background, and if it exits before receiving a signal to the container, trigger the exitpoint.

 ### Variables

 * `EXITPOINT` - Sets the path of the exitpoint script.
 Defaults to `/exitpoint.sh`.
-* `ENTRYPOINT` - An optional entrypoint script to run (in addition to `/exitpoint-entrypoint.sh` which sets up the exit point).
+* `ENTRYPOINT` - An optional entrypoint script to run by the base image's entrypoint script `/exitpoint-entrypoint.sh`.
 * `CMD_EXIT` - Is available to the exitpoint script, and contains the exit code as returned from the entrypoint + docker CMD.